DataStax-Academy/zdm-scenario-katapod/step5.md

-Log in with user `admin` and the password you chose, then go to Dashboards/Manage and pick e.g. the "ZDM Proxy Dashboard v1" to confirm readings are coming in.
+Log in with user `admin` and the password you chose, then go to Dashboards/Manage and pick e.g. the "ZDM Proxy Dashboard v1" to confirm the datapoints for the plots are pouring in.

 _🗒️ You can now keep the functioning and performance of the proxy completely under control thanks to a set of Grafana dashboards.